-In this test, Bankrate tries to determine the effect of problem assets, such as unpaid loans, on the bank's loan loss reserves and overall capitalization.
+In this test, Bankrate tries to determine the impact of problem assets, such as past-due loans, on the bank's loan loss reserves and overall capitalization.

-A bank with a large number of these kinds of assets could eventually have to use capital to cover losses, reducing its buffer of equity.
-Many of those assets are also likely to be in non-accrual status and no longer earning interest for the bank, pushing down earnings and increasing the chances of a failure in the future.
+A bank with lots of these types of assets could eventually have to use capital to absorb losses, diminishing its cushion of equity.
+It also means that there are likely to be many assets that are in non-accrual status and thus aren't earning money, resulting in diminished earnings and potentially more risk of a failure in the future.

-Banks keep a reserve to deal with problem assets known as an "allowance for loan and lease losses."
-Comparing the that reserve's size to the total amount of problem loans can be a useful indicator when evaluating a bank's ability to manage troubled assets.
-South County Bank, National Association's loan loss allowance was 1,792.47 percent of its total noncurrent loans, above the national average.
-All things being equal, a higher ratio of loan loss allowance to noncurrent loans is better.
+Banks keep a reserve known as an "allowance for loan and lease losses" to deal with problem assets .
+Comparing the reserve's size to the total amount of at-risk loans can be a widely used indicator when evaluating a bank's ability to manage problem assets.
+South County Bank, National Association's loan loss allowance was 2,149.15 percent of its total noncurrent loans, higher than the national average.
+All things being equal, the higher the ratio of loan loss allowance to noncurrent loans, the better.